Langdale area wildfire

 The plan describes how the council needs to continue to change, details some of our recent achievements and sets out our priorities for action for the next year.
 It also details where our funding comes from and what it is spent on.

-Our regulatory services and corporate partnerships with other public sector community safety organisations, enables us to share and act upon intelligence to prevent, reduce and successfully prosecute criminal activity whilst providing support to those effected by labour exploitation in our communities.
+Our regulatory services and corporate partnerships with other public sector community safety organisations and enforcement agencies, enables us to share and act upon intelligence to prevent, reduce and successfully prosecute criminal activity whilst providing support to those effected by labour exploitation in our communities.

 The people procurement team includes contracts for older people, adults with disabilities, mental health service, education, children and families and public health.